trdenton/mrgtimer_firmware/README.md

 # Directories

-## race\_timer
+## old\_sketches/race\_timer

 This is the original Arduino sketch by Bruce

-## mrg\_timer
+## old\_sketches/mrg\_timer

-This is some work done by Troy, wholly ignorant of the previous work done by bruce
+This is some work done by Troy, wholly ignorant of the previous work done by Bruce

 ## mrgtimer\_firmware

-This is the combination of the above two works
+This is the functioning sketch, a combination of the above two works

 ## PCB